 Direct access to fill the fresh water tank is typically located in the sofa base.
 The exact location of the fill may vary depending on the model.
 Remove the cap for direct filling of the water tank.
-If needed, sanitize the water system prior to travel.

 The fresh water tank can also be filled using the city tank fill setting on the utility center.